-Part 2: Candidate eligibility requirements
+Part 3: Candidate eligibility requirements

-There are requirements for each stage of the Pilot, including registration, application, nomination, and postnomination.
-You must have a valid job offer from an eligible employer to be considered for nomination by GNB.
+There are requirements for each stage of the New Brunswick Skilled Worker Stream process including registration, application and nomination.
+You must meet the minimum eligibility requirements for age, language, job offer, work experience and education, and score a minimum of 60 points in the selection factors to be considered for nomination by GNB.